-ALL 3M1 UNIT 2 SAMPLE CALENDAR (CONTINUED) Module Lesson and ALL Block Week and Day Teacher-Guided Component Independent Work Component Independent Work Component Lesson 10 FLEX DAY Use this day to meet the needs of your students based on their ongoing or formal assessments in the module lessons.
-Lesson 11 FLEX DAY Use this day to meet the needs of your students based on their ongoing or formal assessments in the module lessons.
+ALL 4M1 UNIT 2 SAMPLE CALENDAR (Continued) Module Lesson and ALL Block Week and Day Teacher-Guided Component Independent Work Component Independent Work Component Lesson 11 FLEX DAY Use this day to meet the needs of your students based on their ongoing or formal assessments in the module lessons.
 Lesson 12 FLEX DAY Use this day to meet the needs of your students based on their ongoing or formal assessments in the module lessons.
+Lesson 13 FLEX DAY Use this day to meet the needs of your students based on their ongoing or formal assessments in the module lessons.
+Lesson 14 FLEX DAY Use this day to meet the needs of your students based on their ongoing or formal assessments in the module lessons.